 When I arrived in Hôi An and saw the lantern filled streets, I knew I had arrived in a town that has not been overhyped.
 While crowded and touristy, a place unlike any I’ve ever been to.
 Feeling as though I’ve truly stepped back in time into an ancient city, Hôi An filled me with happiness and a sense that in this little corner of the world, everything is alright.

 Highlights of Hôi An

 Wander the ancient streets, marveling at the lanterns.
-When I asked a local, “Why did Hôi An became the city of lanterns?”
+When I asked a local, “Why did Hôi An become the city of lanterns?”
 He responded, “Because we like hanging lanterns.”
 Touché my new friend.
 I have since learned that Hôi An became the city of lanterns way back in the 16th century when they were used to light up homes.
 Shop keepers quickly learned that the more lanterns they hung outside their shops, the more tourists would visit!

 See a cultural show at Lune Performing Centre

 Visit the night market… and try not to get too overwhelmed!